MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

 Customized application servers enable interoperation with the clients.
 Service providers use the PlayReady Server Software Development Kit (SDK) to build servers with service-specific business logic.
 For example, a subscription service would customize servers to have a service-specific license.
 The license might include expiration times and license issuance restrictions that tie to a specific data backend that has subscriber information.
 By using the PlayReady Server SDK, the customized server builder can be confident the service will protect content and issue licenses that work with PlayReady system clients.

 PlayReady servers include license servers, domain controllers, metering servers, secure stop servers, and secure delete servers.
+These servers are all developed on the same PlayReady Server SDK.

-In addition to the PlayReady servers, you may also have a content packager to encrypt and encode your content, as well as a Web server, Streaming backend and CDN to distribute the content on the Web.
+In addition, a service also has a content packager to encrypt and encode content, and a Streaming backend and CDN to distribute the content on the network.

 The following figure shows the icons used throughout this document to represent the different servers.

 ![PlayReady Servers](../images/image26_1.jpg)